snesic/varfish-add-scores/README.md

 # Add new scores to VarFish

-VarFish allows import of any variant score so that a user can filter or sort variants by that score.
-A ready-to-use table of CADD (and other) scores is already provided for download .
+VarFish allows import of any variant score so that a user can filter or sort variants.
+A ready-to-use table of CADD (and other) scores is already provided for download .....
 Here, we describe how to generate and import scores to VarFish.

 ## Generate score